 Atlante's transforming tender garage

 Atlante's owner told the designers he didn't want to see the tenders, so they have been hidden behind large shell doors on the main deck.
-This is just one of the design features that means everyone is talking about Atlante.
+This is just one of the unique design features on board the 54.8 metre superyacht.

-As soon as the 55 metre CRN is anchored the tenders can be launched and the space transforms into a vast panoramic beach area with wide teak boards.
+As soon as the CRN yacht is anchored, the tenders can be launched and the space transforms into a vast panoramic beach area with wide teak boards.
 A large movie screen at one end means that the tender garage becomes the ultimate outdoor theatre.

 Octopus' huge internal dock

-Octopus is well known as the world's largest explorer yacht but her main talking point is perhaps her huge internal dock.
+Octopus is well known, given that she's one of the world's largest superyachts.
+But her main talking point is perhaps her huge internal dock.
 The floodable stern is capable of accommodating the 19 metre tender Man of War and a 20 metre submarine.

-The owner Paul Allen and his crew have been using Octopus and her submarine to search for a sunken ship.
+While under the ownership of the late Paul Allen, Octopus and her submarine were used to search for a sunken ship.
 After eight years of looking they finally discovered the Japanese ship Musashi that sunk during the Second World War.

-J'ade has a very unique tender garage.
-The innovative 60 metre CRN features a float-in tender dock that is open to the aft beach club area.
+Odyssey has a very unique tender garage.
+The innovative 58 metre CRN yacht features a float-in tender dock that is open to the aft beach club area.
 This creates a unique space for the owner and guests to enjoy.

-Float-in docks have been seen before but to see one in a 60 metre is pretty impressive.
-Furthermore float-in docks are usually found with the entrance at the stern of the boat, but with J'ade the Riva tender enters from the side.
+Float-in docks have been seen before but to see one in a yacht this big is pretty impressive.
+Furthermore float-in docks are usually found with the entrance at the stern of the boat, but with Odyssey the tender enters from the side.

 Samar's multiple options